Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/analytics-ab-testing.md

 For pure API integrations, some extra steps need to be performed on the integration side to ensure that user interactions are tracked and attributed appropriately.

+## Limitations

+* Individual personalization with user-specific affinities is currently not available with a pure API approach to search.
+If this is a critical requirement, consider using the [JavaScript library](../search/README.md).
+* An `API_APPS` token is necessary to implement API requests related to session management and tracking.

 ## General workflow

 The search request lifecycle looks like this: